-(B) The Non-residential or PDR portion of any project shall be subject to the TIDF and pay the applicable TIDF rate per Planning Code Sections 411.3(e) and 409, as well as any other applicable fees.
+(B) The Non-residential or PDR portion of any project shall pay 100% of the applicable Non-residential or PDR TSF rate, as well as any other applicable fees. be subject to the TIDF and pay the applicable TIDF rate per Planning Code Sections 411.3(e) and 409, as well as any other applicable fees.